EwweKovacevic/Add-SetAOP-EasyAdmin/README.md

 # Add-SetAOP-EasyAmin
 Easily add a "Set AOP" button in the "Server Management" tab in EasyAdmin.
+Also works with [Text formatting](https://docs.fivem.net/docs/game-references/text-formatting/)

 # Fatal Warning
 Make sure you do NOT overwrite your existing EasyAdmin folder, use a software that doesn't overwrite folders and only files.